Einstein Manifolds As Yang-Mills Instantons: Discussion

 where

 with $f(r) = 1 + \frac{\Lambda r^2}{6}$.
-It is straightforward to check that the self-dual gauge fields in \eq{cp2+} and the anti-self-dual gauge fields in \eq{cp2-} separately obey the self-duality equations in \eq{su2-lo-instanton} (with $+$-sign and $-$-sign, respectively), as was already verified in Eq. \eq{cp2-f}.
+It is straightforward to check that the self-dual gauge fields in Eq. \eq{cp2+} and the anti-self-dual gauge fields in Eq. \eq{cp2-} separately obey the self-duality equations in Eq. \eq{su2-lo-instanton} (with $+$-sign and $-$-sign, respectively), as was already verified in Eq. \eq{cp2-f}.
 Hence the Fubini-Study metric \eq{cp2} can be used in this way to find $SU(2)$ Yang-Mills instantons on $\mathbb{C}P^2$.
+But, as we pointed out in the footnote \ref{spin-c}, the $SU(2)$ gauge fields in Eqs. \eq{cp2+} and \eq{cp2-} should be understood only locally.
+This is due to the fact that $\mathbb{C}P^2$ is not a spin manifold, hence the spin connection cannot be split globally without sign ambiguity.
+But the sign ambiguity does not affect the instanton structure for $\mathbb{C}P^2$ described by Eq. \eq{cp2-f}.